errbotio/errbot/docs/user_guide/plugin_development/dynaplugs.rst

 Refreshing a plugin
 -------------------

-You need to detroy and recreate the plugin to refresh its commands.
+You need to destroy and recreate the plugin to refresh its commands.

 .. code-block:: python